themrmax/themrmax.github.io/_posts/2015-10-29-advice-from-a-recovering-academic.md

 #Bonus section: Homework!

 Off the top of my head, here's a "big data" project you could do with the Wikipedia dataset that is similar to something you might do in a job.
-Imagine that the Wikimedia foundation has asked you to build a model to predict whether a post will be marked with a `{{cleanup-rewrite}}`, so that it can be forwarded to a review queue.
+Imagine that the Wikimedia foundation has asked you to build a model to predict whether a post will be marked with a `{{cleanup-rewrite}}` template, so that it can be forwarded to a review queue.

   * Load your data into Hadoop and count the number of `{{cleanup-rewrite}}` tags by category
   * Choose a category you're interested in, and prepare a dataset of the format `post_id | cleanup_indicator | post_text`